What is a lathe cut vinyl record?

 The drive unit for our German lathe is the Technics SP-10MK2 Turntable, which operates within +/-0.03% (wow and flutter) of rated speed even under the load produced by the cutter head.

-How does the quality compare to a pressed record?
+How does the quality of lathe cut vinyl records compare to a pressed vinyl record?

 If your audio has been professionally mastered, it’s unlikely you will be able to hear the difference from a pressed vinyl record.

 We are fully equipped to process audio files to facilitate their vinyl transcription if you do not have vinyl masters.

 Another misnomer with lathe cut records is that they don’t last as long as pressed vinyl.
 This is only true of cut acetate.
 The blanks we use will last just like the rest of your record collection.

 How do you transfer a playlist to a vinyl record?

 We don't simply download your playlist, we just use it as a reference.
 For every new order we purchase each track individually for you.
 Since April 2022 until now (August 2023) we've spent approximately $7000 on music downloads, which go directly towards supporting your favorite bands and artists.
 Awesome right?